Cart

 What is Sim Racing?

-Of course, there are differences between sim racing setups.
-A beginner sim racing setup doesn’t need the same hardware as an advanced setup.
-Beginners can start with a basic steering wheel, wheelbase, and pedal set.
+There are also differences between sim racing setups.
+A beginner doesn’t need the same hardware as an advanced sim racer.
+If you’ve only played arcade racing games before, you can start with a basic steering wheel, wheelbase, and pedal set to get a feel for what sim racing is really like.

-More advanced setups include direct drive wheelbases, authentic pedals, and accessories to further enhance immersion.
-As you improve, upgrading your hardware can make your sim racing experience more realistic and better.
+As you improve, upgrading your hardware can make your sim racing experience more realistic and enjoyable.
+But more on that later in the guide.

 The point of sim racing is to allow racing enthusiasts to experience the thrill of racing without physically being on a track in a real race car.
 You can compete against others online in various games, improving your driving and racing skills, and, of course, have fun without leaving your home.